nikches/react-native-models/README.md

 Implementation of the models for React Native.

 ### Features:
-- serialization/deserialization of the classes and saving them in AsyncStorage;
+- serialization/Deserialization and saving of models in AsyncStorage;
-- setters/getters for properties;
+- properties of setters/getters for models;
-- validating of property's type;
-- creating of object's state from properties;
+- verification of property types;
-- populating of the model's object from state.
+- filling models from state.

 ### Exaples